FYI: This post has been updated with 2022 details!

 3. Do not fear the jello shot from a stranger.
 In any other circumstance, I’d say pass on the jello shot from the middle-aged man in the “Kiss the Cook” apron, but at cook off, I’d say it’s pretty standard practice.

 4. Bring hand sanitizer and some tissues, ladies.
 My biggest fear is alive and well at cook off: Port-o-potties.
 Prepare yourself mentally and physically for the evening.
+PS.
+Mask-up at your own comfort!
+Cannot recommend enough to be fully vaccinated and boosted before this event!

 6. Keep your friends close.
 Not sure why, but one year I had AWFUL service.
 Don’t lose your loved ones!